Getting Started with Barrd

 - Working memory — what you’re currently focused on, what phase you’re in

-- Current task & plan — so Claude knows what to resume
+- Current task & plan — task ID, plan ID, and status

 - Context snapshot — files modified, decisions made, next steps